AY2425S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ---

 ## Delete Contact(s)
-* Deletes the specified student(s) from the address book.
+* Deletes the specified student from the currently displayed list.
 * Format: `delete (INDEX | t/TAG [ ,t/TAGS])` , where `TAG` is `TAGNAME:PRIORITY`
 * For a comprehensive, complete description of the format, refer to the 5 acceptable formats below.
   - `delete INDEX ` : to delete a contact by index.